NetFACS/NetFACS/README.md

 These are the function parameters and what they do:

--   data: this is the data matrix that contains each event as a row and each element as a column, with 0 and 1 denoting whether an element was active at all
+- `data`: this is the data matrix that contains each event as a row and each element as a column, with 0 and 1 denoting whether an element was active at all
--   condition: this denotes the condition (e.g., the emotion, language, gender …) that we want to find out about.
+- `condition`: this denotes the condition (e.g., the emotion, language, gender …) that we want to find out about.
 The input should be a vector of the same length as *data* with the condition each event belongs to, to allow the algorithm to assign each event.
 If no condition is set, then all data points are compared against random distribution.
 If a condition is set, the user has to define a *test condition*: one of the levels of the *condition* vector that we are interested in.
--   test.condition: marks the condition that we want to find out about.
+- `test.condition`: marks the condition that we want to find out about.
--   null.condition: marks the comparison level.
+- `null.condition`: marks the comparison level.
 If NULL, then the test condition is compared with all other data points (e.g. anger against all other emotions).
 If it is set to a value (e.g., ‘happy’), then only the test and null condition are compared with each other (e.g., happy and angry faces).
--   duration: when analysing videos with FACS, each event could differ in duration; for example, some events contain 5 frames, while another contains 10 frames.
+- `duration`: when analysing videos with FACS, each event could differ in duration; for example, some events contain 5 frames, while another contains 10 frames.
 If this information is available, FACS will weight the results accordingly.
 Here, you should enter a vector of the same length as the data set that defines the duration of each event.
 It doesn’t matter if you put seconds or frames as duration, the function will determine the smallest value and compare all other values to this.
--   ran.trials: determines how many permutations or bootstraps are performed.
+- `ran.trials`: determines how many permutations or bootstraps are performed.
 The larger, the better and more accurate, but things take longer.
 1000 iterations is usually good.
--   control: Here, you would enter a list of control variables.
+- `control`: Here, you would enter a list of control variables.
 So, for example, to control for gender and place of origin, you would enter ‘list(gender, place.of.origin)’; if these were available.
 This way, in the bootstraps, he algorithm will approximate the distribution of these control parameters in the test and null condition.
 So, if there are 10 males and 20 females in the angry faces, the null condition will select a ratio of 1 to 2 as well, to prevent difference to be driven by differences in the data set.
 Note that you need enough data to include control variables: if there are no female faces in one of the conditions, the algorithm will fail at adjusting the distribution.
--   random.level: Should be a vector of the same length as the data matrix that assigns each event a higher-level identifier, such as individual or video.
+- `random.level`: Should be a vector of the same length as the data matrix that assigns each event a higher-level identifier, such as individual or video.
 For the bootstraps, this works similar to a random effect in that it controls for the fact that some data points belong to the same hierachical level.
 So, if an individual provides several data points, or data points come from the same video, noting this in the *random.level* parameter means that random selection occurs on the level of the video or individual rather than each event separately.
 Thus, the probability space of the null distribution is not biased by one individual or video.
--   combination.size: If null, the algorithm will pop out all possible combinations.
+- `combination.size`: If null, the algorithm will pop out all possible combinations.
 If we don’t care for the higher-order combinations (e.g. combinations of 5 elements), we can speed the analysis up by limiting this to 2 or 3.
--   tail: Should p-values be *upper.tail* (the observed value is larger than the expected values) or *left.tail* (the observed value is smaller than the expected values)?
+- `tail`: Should p-values be *upper.tail* (the observed value is larger than the expected values) or *left.tail* (the observed value is smaller than the expected values)?
--   use_parallel: Should processing be done in parallel?
+- `use_parallel`: Should processing be done in parallel?
--   n_cores: How many cores should be used for parallel processing?
+- `n_cores`: How many cores should be used for parallel processing?

 Here, I will give an example where we compare the facial expression of anger against all other facial expression.
 We assume that every